zhaohengz/zhaohengz.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in Computer Science at University of Southern California, starting in 2019.
 I am very fortunate to be advised by Prof. [Ram Nevatia](https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/).
 My research interest lies in the area of multimodal perception with vision and language, including large-scale vision-language transformers, and compositional zero-shot learning.
-I am now especially interested in Multimodal Large Language Models <strong>(LLMs)</strong> towards Artificial General Intelligence <strong>(AGI)</strong>.
+I am now especially interested in Large Multimodal Models <strong>(LMMs)</strong>, Large Language Models <strong>(LLMs)</strong> and Generative AI.

 I recently interned at Microsoft Research Redmond, mentored by [Vibhav Vineet](https://vibhav-vineet.github.io/), during the summer of 2023.
 In 2021 and 2022, I spent two wonderful summers as an Applied Scientist Intern at Amazon Alexa AI, working with [Rakesh Chada](https://www.amazon.science/author/rakesh-chada) and [Yue (Rex) Wu](https://scholar.google.com/citations?user=fONV3IgAAAAJ&hl=en).